Hausdorff gaps and towers in P(\omega)/Fin: Structure of gaps after adding Cohen reals

 \section{Structure of gaps after adding $\om_1$ Cohen reals}

-One of the most natural questions relating to destructibility of gaps is if the class of special $(\om_1,\om_1)$-gaps coincides with the class of Hausdorff gaps.
+One of the most natural questions related to destructibility of gaps is asking whether the class of special $(\om_1,\om_1)$-gaps coincides with the class of Hausdorff gaps.
 It was posed in \cite{scheepers} as Problem 2.
-Since one can distinguish another property, lying in between of the above ones, we can ask more specifically:
+Since we isolated another property lying in between of the above ones, we can ask more specifically:

 \begin{prob}\cite[Problem 1]{scheepers} Is every special gap left-oriented? \end{prob}

 \begin{prob} Is every left-oriented gap equivalent to a Hausdorff gap? \end{prob}

 Hirschorn in \cite{hirschorn} answered Scheeper's problem.
 More precisely, he gave an example of a left-oriented gap which is not equivalent to any Hausdorff gap, so he answered in negative Problem \ref{oriented-Hausdorff}.
 It turns out that the answer to Problem \ref{special-oriented} is also negative.